 The U.S. Department of Labor website is a good place to start.
 The DOL also provides statutory, regulatory, and general information about issues that come under its jurisdiction, including: wage & hours, occupational health & safety, worker’s compensation, whistleblowers, and family leave.
 Find a “Summary of the Major Laws of the Department of Labor” here.

-Independence Day marks the adoption of the Declaration of Independence is printed in Statutes at Large.
-It is included in the United States Code as one of “The Organic Laws of the United States of America.”
+The Declaration of Independence is printed in Statutes at Large.
+It is included in the the United States Code as one of “The Organic Laws of the United States of America.”
 It has been mentioned periodically in Supreme Court decisions.
 Not surprisingly, the relevance of this document has been the subject of some debate in the legal academy.
 “Declaration of Independence” as a title search in HeinOnline will yield several articles.

 Visit the National Archives website to view images of the Declaration of Independence and to read a brief history of this document.
 The original is housed in the Rotunda for the Charters of Freedom.
 You can also view a 1998 video of then members of the Supreme Court reading the complete text.